YangyangFu/yangyangfu.github.io/blogs/machine-learning/VAE/variational-inference.md

 If the encoder is not probabilistic, it simply outputs a deterministic $z = f(x)$, where $f$ is a neural network.
 The decoder then reconstructs the input as $\hat{x} = g(z)$, where $g$ is another neural network.
 The training objective is to minimize the reconstruction error, often using mean squared error (MSE) or cross-entropy loss:

 $$ \mathcal{L}_{\text{recon}}(x, \hat{x}) = || x - \hat{x} ||^2 $$

 Thus this traditional autoencoders
 - are not generative models, as they do not model the distribution of the data but rather learn a compressed representation.
 - have no mechanism to sample from the latent space, as it does not define a distribution over $z$.
-- latent space may be irrelevant or not sparse -> a random z often leads to garbage output.
+- latent space may be irrelevant or not sparse -> a random $z$ often leads to garbage output.